geopython/OWSLib/docs/en/index.rst

 Metrics
 -------

-You can find out about software metrics at the pycsw `ohloh`_ page.  pycsw is also registered on `CIA.vc`_.
+You can find out about software metrics at the OWSLib `ohloh`_ page.

 IRC
 ---